Adroiti/docs-for-code-review-tools/checkstyle-OuterTypeFilename.md

-Pattern: Check that the outer type name and the file name match
+Pattern: File name and outer type name do not match

 Issue: -